uk000/goto/README.md

 # goto

 > **NOTE**
-<small> The Readme reflects master HEAD code, which has breaking changes compared to the latest `0.8.x` release.
+<small> The Readme reflects master HEAD code and applies to release 0.9.x.
 For documentation of `0.8.x` and prior releases, switch to `v0.8.x` branch or any of the release tags.</small>

 ## What is it?